zenoslin/imagemin-electron/README.md

-# tinyPNG-electron
+# imagemin-electron

-electron + node.js + tinyPNG.com
+electron + node.js

 ## How to start